Daily Express (Dublin): History

 The radio pioneer Guglielmo Marconi reported for the newspaper on the Kingstown Regatta of July 1898, and he did so by sending wireless messages from a steam tug which were then telephoned to Dublin.
 This has been claimed as the first live transmission of a sporting event anywhere in the world.

 In 1899, the paper was the forum for the 'Atkinson controversy' about the evidence of Robert Atkinson to the Intermediate Education (Ireland) Commission, and in a letter to the paper published on 15 February 1899, Douglas Hyde, a future President of Ireland, referred to "that Stygian flood of black ignorance of everything Irish which, Lethe-like, rolls through the portals of my beloved Alma Mater."

 In 1902 and 1903, James Joyce wrote many reviews for the newspaper, and its pro-British reputation is mentioned in his story "The Dead".
 One of Joyce's reviews troubled the Daily Express's editor, Ernest Longworth, so much that he broke with tradition and added Joyce's initials to it.
 Published on 26 March 1903, this was a hostile review of Lady Gregory's Poets and Dreamers.

 During the Easter Rising of 1916, rebels entered the grounds of Dublin Castle and took possession of the offices of the Dublin Daily Express, from the roof of which they could command the approaches to the Castle from Dame Street, Castle Street, and Cork Hill to the Upper Castle Yard.
 British troops regained possession later the same day.

+Following the Irish War of Independence and the subsequent creation of the Irish Free State, the Daily Express ceased publications.
+However, it continued to exist for registration purposes until 1960.